Eyescale/Consensus/Release/Version-2.0/README.txt

 	where the %<?> and %<!> expression terms, if any are present as-is (that
 	is: unfiltered etc.) will be converted locally, modulo instantiation.

-    7. Narrative this Register Variable
+    7. Narrative parent Register Variable ..

-	The Narrative this Register Variable %% allows a proxy to the narrative's current context's this CNInstance to be used for comparison - e.g.
+	The Narrative parent Register Variable .. allows a proxy to the narrative's parent ( narrative, instance ) to be used - e.g.

 		on : connection : ? < .
-			// one of my sources just registered a new connection in %<?>: %%
+			// one of my sources just registered a new connection in %<?>: ..
-				// that connection is me
+				// that connection is my parent
 			else in %<?>: .
 				// already subscribed
 			else
 				// subscribe to my source's new connection do @< %<?>

-    8. Narrative parent Register Variable
+    8. Narrative self Register Variable %%

-	Likewise the Narrative parent Register Variable .. references a proxy to the narrative's parent cell - provided parent did not unsubscribe upon instantiation.
+	Likewise the Narrative self Register Variable %% allows a proxy to the current ( narrative, instance ) to be used.

 Changes
-	.
+		1. Narrative pipe Register Variable %|
+		2. Variable assignment alternative syntax : variable, value
+		3. Input alternative syntax do : input, format <
+		4. Process idle event deprecated - process active event introduced

+	1. Narrative pipe Register Variable

 	   The name of the Narrative pipe Register Variable was changed from
 			%! in Version-1.x
 	   to
 			%| in Version-2.0

-	.
-B% Version-2.0 allows the following input syntax to be used

-			do :<
-			do input <
-			do input, "fmt" <

-	  as this is how, as of Version-2.0, input occurrences are represented internally, and how they will show in story output.

-	  Note that the Version-1.x syntax

-			do input:<
-			do input: "fmt" <

-	  is still externally supported, and that input EOF now manifests as the on : input : ~. event occurrence, as opposed to ~( *, input ) in Version-1.x, which required ( *, input ) to be pre-instantiated.

-	.
+	2. Variable assignment alternative syntax : variable, value

 	   The following variable assignment syntax is allowed in/on/do : variable, value

 	   as this is how, as of Version-2.0, the assignment occurrence is represented internally, and how it will show in story output.

 	   Note however that neither variable nor value can be filtered so as to be consistent with the alternative (preferred) syntax in/on/do : variable : value

 	 .
 Concerning the Narrative %? and %!
 Register Variables, the rules of assignment are as follow:

 	   When the query signus ? is included in the variable part of the assignment occurrence, then the %? mark register variable holds the corresponding query result, if any, and the %! register variable holds the instance corresponding to the value part of the query result.

 	   Conversely, when the query signus ? is included in the value part of the assignment occurrence, then the %? mark register variable holds the corresponding query result, if any, and
 	   %! holds the instance corresponding to the variable part of the query result.

-	.
+	3. Input alternative syntax do : input, format <

+	   B% Version-2.0 allows the following input syntax to be used

+			do : <
+			do input <
+			do input, "fmt" <

+	   as this is how, as of Version-2.0, input occurrences are represented internally, and how they will show in story output.

+	   Note that the Version-1.x syntax

+			do input: <
+			do input: "fmt" <

+	   is still externally supported, and that input EOF now manifests as on : input : ~. event occurrence, as opposed to ~( *, input ) in Version-1.x, which required ( *, input ) to be pre-instantiated.

+	4. Process idle event deprecated - process active event introduced

 	   B% Version-2.0 allows to check process activity during the last frame via the following syntax

 		on .	covering ( . ), ~( . ), init and exit events altogether

-	  The on ~. occurrence which was used in Version-1.x to check process _inactivity_ over the last frame now systematically fails, replaced by such occurrences as
+	   The on ~. occurrence which was used in Version-1.x to check process inactivity over the last frame now systematically fails, replaced by such occurrences as

 		on ~.: .
 		on ~.: . < proxy